 This case has a striking, angular look that adds serious bulk to your iPhone 6, but the Hitcase is designed to work in conjunction with a range of accessories, including lenses and different types of mounts.
 If you want to do some action filming, and use your iPhone 6 instead of a Go Pro, it could be worth a look.
 The case is very solid, offering waterproofing up to 33 feet (10 meters) and rugged drop protection.
 The hinge mechanism makes it easy to open and close.
 You can use your iPhone with the case on, but you’ll need to take it off, or use an adapter, for most chargers and headphones.
 You get the wide lens and “Railslide” mounting system with the case, though.

-The unfortunate truth about the vast majority of waterproof cases, is that they negatively impact on usability.
+The unfortunate truth about the vast majority of waterproof cases is that they negatively impact usability.
 Technically, your iPhone 6 will work with the case on, but it’s going to be a little tougher to handle, a little less responsive, and slightly muffled.
 If you only need the waterproofing from time to time, you may be better served by a pouch design, like this one from Vansky.
 It’s a TPU pouch that will work with any smartphone.
 It has clear windows on either side, a secure locking mechanism up top, and an adjustable strap.
-The IPX8 rating means that it won’t provide any drop protection, but it will keep your iPhone dry up to depths of 100 feet (30 meters).
+The IPX8 rating means that it won’t provide any drop protection, but it will keep your iPhone, or any other phone, dry up to depths of 100 feet (30 meters).
 You can also use your iPhone 6 in the pouch, but it’s definitely awkward.

 This is another waterproof case that’s designed to turn your iPhone 6 into an adventure camera that you can use in all weathers.
 It includes a thin shell for your iPhone 6 with a larger waterproof case that it slides into easily.
 It clamps shut securely and offers waterproofing in depths of up to 33 feet (10 meters).
 It also carries an IP68 rating, and it has been drop tested at up to 20 feet (6 meters).
 You can screw in a range of different lenses, but it only comes with the normal and wide-angle varieties.
 There are also various mounts available, so you can attach it to anything, from a surfboard to a bike.
 It’s bulky, but you can use your phone with the case on.